-TREATMENT FOR CONJUNCTIVITIS IN LUBBOCK, TX
+TREATMENT FOR CONJUNCTIVITIS IN FORT WORTH AND LUBBOCK

 Conjunctivitis can be a very contagious condition.
 Conjunctivitis is also known as "pink eye" because of the way that it makes affected eyes pink and swollen.
 Conjunctivitis is an inflammation of the conjunctiva, the clear tissue that covers the whites of the eyes and the inside of the eyelid.
 Conjunctivitis can have many causes.
 Knowing how to recognize conjunctivitis and when to seek treatment can help you care for your eyes and preserve your vision.